PO Box 9021, Wilmington, DE 19809, USA

 Charadrius montanus

-The population of the Mountain Plover has seriously declined in the last 25 years, and the species is now classified as "vulnerable" by Birdlife International.
+The population of the Mountain Plover has seriously declined in the last 25 years.

 It has been said that about 80 per cent of the Mountain Plover population winters in California, with nearly a quarter of them in the Central Valley.